Biden nominates Jackson, first Black woman, to Supreme Court

 She would be only the sixth woman to serve on the court, but she would join three others already there, including the first Latina, Justice Sonia Sotomayor.

 In brief remarks, Jackson thanked Biden, saying she was “humbled by the extraordinary honor of this nomination."
-She highlighted her family's first-hand experience with the entirety of the legal system, as judges and lawyers, an incarcerated member and police officers.
+She highlighted her family's first-hand experience with the entirety of the legal system, as judges and lawyers, an uncle who was Miami's police chief and another who was imprisoned on drug charges.

 Jackson, 51, once worked as one of Breyer’s law clerks early in her legal career.
 She attended Harvard as an undergraduate and for law school, and served on the U.S. Sentencing Commission, the agency that develops federal sentencing policy, before becoming a federal judge in 2013.

 Her nomination is subject to confirmation by the Senate, where Democrats hold the majority by a razor-thin 50-50 margin with Vice President Kamala Harris as the tie-breaker.
-Party leaders have promised swift but deliberate consideration of the president’s nominee.
+Party leaders have promised swift but deliberate consideration.

+Friday's ceremony was attended only by White House staff, Jackson’s family and news media, in part because the Senate is out of session this week.

+Everyone wore masks because of the pandemic, Biden and Jackson removing theirs to speak.
+He bent to pull out a lectern step for her to stand on as she made her remarks.

 Senate Judiciary Committee Chairman Dick Durbin said in a statement that the panel will “begin immediately” to move forward on consideration of an “extraordinary nominee.”
 Senators have set a tentative goal of confirmation by April 8, when they leave for a two-week spring recess.
 Hearings could start as soon as mid-March.